With You At Every Step

 In the vast majority of cases, collaborative divorce offers many benefits over traditional litigation:

-- Safer for your children: Collaborative divorce helps clients minimize the turmoil of the divorce on their children.
+• Safer for your children: Collaborative divorce helps clients minimize the turmoil of the divorce on their children.
 In collaborative divorce sessions, you can keep the children out of the process completely.
-You can also choose to involve a parenting coach to further assist resolution.
+You can also choose to involve a parenting coach to further assist with the resolution.

 These are just a few of the important benefits of collaborative divorce.
 It is important to note that the only way collaborative divorce can work is if both parties are committed to the process of resolving divorce issues amicably.
 If only one party is working toward an effective resolution, the collaborative process simply won’t work.

 Do not wait.
 Get the information you need as soon as possible.
-Contact our firm online or call us at 847-926-7679 to schedule a consultation.
+Contact The Law Offices Of Anne Schmidt, LLC, online or call the firm at 847-926-7679 to schedule a consultation.